not-viruks/not-viruks/README.md

 🤝 Get in Touch: If you have interesting projects, collaboration proposals, or just want to chat about development, feel free to contact me!<br>
 Email: contact@andriy.site Telegram: @g_andriy Discord: not-virus I'm always open to new connections and ideas

-📂My account is so empty because I just recently started using GitHub.